DyfanJones/RAthena/README.md

 RAthena has 2 extra function to return extra information around Athena
 tables: `dbGetParitiions` and `dbShow`

-`dbGetPartitions` will return all the partitions (returns them as a data.frame):
+`dbGetPartitions` will return all the partitions (returns data.frame):

 ``` r
 RAthena::dbGetPartition(con, "impressions")